Dangerous to Know

 Dangerous to Know is a 1938 American crime film directed by Robert Florey and starring Anna May Wong, Akim Tamiroff and Gail Patrick.

-The picture is based on British crime writer Edgar Wallace's hit 1930 play On the Spot which had been inspired by the career of Al Capone.
+The picture is based on British crime writer Edgar Wallace's hit 1930 play, On the Spot, which had been inspired by the career of Al Capone.
+Anna May Wong reprised her stage role from the New York production in the movie.
 The supporting cast features Lloyd Nolan and Anthony Quinn.
-The film's tagline was "No woman ever survived his love!"